brianryer/portfolio/index.md

 Craft your content with high fidelity to the subject matter while keeping the principles of readability in mind.
 Manage that content with care, in reliable systems that leverage the delivery channel's strongest features.
 Consistently provide relevant, engaging information to your audiences.

-The result is effective technical communication.
-Let's work on the process together.
+The result is successful technical communication.